Back to news

 docker run -p 6333:6333 -p 6334:6334 qdrant/qdrant:latest

 Qdrant is written in Rust and it shows.
-It builds its own HNSW graph and weaves filtering directly into the graph traversal, which is why filtered queries stay fast instead of falling off a cliff the way they can elsewhere (Qdrant GitHub repository).
+It builds its own HNSW graph and weaves filtering directly into the graph traversal, which is why filtered queries stay fast instead of falling off a cliff the way they can elsewhere (Qdrant GitHub repository (opens in a new tab)).
 It is the lightest on memory of the self-hosted options here, and the Python client is genuinely pleasant.
 Ports are 6333 for REST and 6334 for gRPC.

 Qdrant Pros/Cons: